 However, the interest you earn in this account is subject to TDS (Tax Deducted at Source).

-An FCNR account is quite similar to the NRE account.
-With only one exception that the funds are held in a foreign currency.
+An FCNR account is quite similar to an NRE account.
+With only one exception the funds are held in a foreign currency.
 Moreover, this is available only as a Fixed Deposit Foreign Currency account.
-The foreign income gets transferred in the same currency.
+The foreign income gets transferred to the same currency.

 Such accounts can be opened and maintained in foreign currencies like: